osohq/oso/docs/changelogs/vNEXT.rst

 - Improved performance of policies with many rules having ground (constant) parameters.
 - Improved performance of ``in`` operator (list membership) with many ground elements.
 - Stack traces return the original policy source instead of the internal version.
-- New ffi methods for passing printing and warning messages from rust to app languages.
+- New FFI methods for passing print and warning messages from the core runtime to the language libraries.